Menu

 Our soy protein dishes are prepared with GMO-free soy protein.

-12. Gong Bao Su Ji (VG)
+12. Gong Bao Su Ji

 Popular Sichuan dish with soy chicken, dried chilies, sweet

-sauce.
-(The dried chilies are lightly fried in oil to give a
+spicy sweet-salty sauce.
+(The dried chilies are lightly fried in

-bite to the sauce, and are not to be eaten.)
+oil to give a bite to the sauce, and are not to be eaten.)

-13. Sha Cha Su Rou (VG)
+13. Sha Cha Su Rou

-Soy "meat", Chinese cabbage, taro root, broccoli, and shiitake mushrooms, are braised in a tasty sauce.
+broccoli, and shiitake mushrooms, are braised in a tasty sauce.

-15. Yu Xiang Su Ji (VG)
+15. Yu Xiang Su Ji

-Spicy Sichuan dish with soy chicken, water chestnuts,
+Spicy Sichuan dish with soy chicken, water chestnuts, chili,

-cloud ears, spring onions, ginger, and garlic.
+cloud ear mushrooms, bamboo shoots, spring onions, ginger,

 TOFU DISHES